Community-led development "The Apache Way"

 Do not make information about the vulnerability public until it is formally announced at the end of this process.
 That means, for example, that you should not create a public Jira ticket to track the issue, or a public GitHub issue, since those would make the issue public.
 Messages associated with any commits should not make any reference to the security nature of the commit.

 The person discovering the issue, the reporter, reports the

 The Security team ignores any message to this inbox that does not relate to reporting or managing an undisclosed security vulnerability in Apache software.

 it to the project's security list or, if the project does not

 have a security list, to the project's private (PMC) mailing list.

-The security team responds to the original reporter that this has
+The Security Team responds to the original reporter that they have done this.

 The project team sends an e-mail to the original reporter to acknowledge the report, with a copy to